-A survey done in 2019 suggested that the average American will need 1.7 million dollars saved to retire, which is incredibly overwhelming to think about, and obviously, that was just one survey, and there are a lot of other variables that go into the number that will be yours for retirement over the last year.
+A survey done in 2019 suggested that the average American will need 1.7 million dollars saved to retire, which is incredibly overwhelming to think about, obviously, that was just one survey, and there are a lot of other variables that go into the number that will be yours for retirement over the last year.

-Well, nobody teaches you about How to Save Money for Retirement?
+Well, nobody teaches you about How to Save Money for Retirement.
 Colleges usually don’t give information about Roth I.R.A.s or 403(b)s.
 That’s why we’re here.
 Whatever your career or income level, these tips will help you prepare for life after retirement and live a comfortable retirement.

-Why Should you Save for Retirement?
+Why Should You Save for Retirement?

 A successful retirement plan will ensure you have enough financial resources to maintain or improve your lifestyle after retirement.

 When you retire, you’ll have to save a lot if you want to travel and buy more stuff.
 Depending on how you want to spend your retirement, you’ll need to save different amounts.